advancedresearch/sync/README.md

 called *synchronizability* and *cosynchronizability* (see [paper](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip/synchronizability-and-cosynchronizability.pdf)).

-This research project explores these properties using a common abstract in Rust.
+This research project explores these properties using a common abstraction in Rust.

 ### Introduction to Synchronizability and Cosynchronizability